-- a) Study area of the river will be confined to municipal limits of the city. - b) Disadvantages of that some data could be outdated (Eg: Census 2011).

-- c) The level of detail for the interventions restricted to the concept ideation. - d) Contradiction of recreational, and ecosystem-focused /conservational priorities while balancing an inclusive planning. - e) Detailed modelling and calculations will not be taken into consideration.
+- a) Study area of the river is confined to municipal limits of the city. - b) Information pertaining to some data points is outdated (E.g.: Census 2011, etc.). - c) The level of detail for the interventions restricted to the concept ideation and detailed modelling and calculations have not been taken up - d) Suggesting strategies towards balancing the environmental protection and recreational use of the river, aiming at long-term and sustainable practice

-1.6.
+1.5.
 Methodology

-Figure 3: Methodology chart
+Figure 3: Methodology